Moora

 Moora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Moora, as per the latest Census evaluation, 93.8% of dwellings were houses with the remaining 6.2% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro WA's figures of 95.6% houses and 4.4% other dwellings.
-Home ownership in Moora stood at 47.4%, similar to Non-Metro WA, with mortgaged properties making up 27.0% and rented dwellings accounting for 25.6%.
-The median monthly mortgage repayment in the area was $1,000, lower than Non-Metro WA's average of $1,425.
+Dwelling structure in Moora, as evaluated at the latest Census, consisted of 93.8% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro WA's 95.6% houses and 4.4% other dwellings.
+Home ownership in Moora was at 47.4%, with the remaining dwellings either mortgaged (27.0%) or rented (25.6%).
+The median monthly mortgage repayment in Moora was $1,000, lower than Non-Metro WA's average of $1,425.
 Median weekly rent in Moora was recorded at $214, compared to Non-Metro WA's $231.
-Nationally, Moora's median monthly mortgage repayment of $1,000 is significantly below the Australian average of $1,863, and its median weekly rent figure of $214 is substantially lower than the national average of $375.
+Nationally, Moora's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing